llm

 score_threshold float 0.0 minimum score for document to be considered as answer source

-filters Optional None metadata filters (e.g., page=3)
+filters Optional None filter sources by metadata values (e.g., {‘table’:True})

-kwargs
+kwargs VAR_KEYWORD

 source